Best Free CV Examples for Every Job in 2025

 Education and research experience

 As seen on our sample curriculum vitae, list your most recent academic history first, followed by your previous education and degrees.
-Include relevant coursework and research accomplishments that match qualifications for the job you’re applying for.
+Include relevant coursework and research accomplishments that match the qualifications for the job you’re applying for.

 • 5